-This item is for 5kg of biocide which will kill any micro organism in your fuel tank.
+This item is for 5kg of biocide which will kill diesel bug or any micro organism in your fuel tank.
 5kg will treat up to 16666 litres of fuel.
 The product is aviation approved and therefore very safe and effective.
 When applied to a tank of diesel the product sinks to the bottom where the water collects and kills the bug which is resident in the water.
 The biocide can last up to 6 months in the tank before requiring a re-dose.

 There are many industry terms for this problem some of which include Diesel bug, diesel virus, fuel bug.

 Officially referred to as micro organic matter & fungal growth.
 The living organism presents itself as a dark/black sludge which can be a little snotty in its consistancy.
 The bug is sticky and has the ability to cause a fuel starvation if enough of it wraps around a filter.